QubesOS/qubes-doc/user/templates/fedora/fedora-upgrade.rst

 ----------------------

-See the `news <https://www.qubes-os.org/news/>`__ announcement for each specific template release for any important notices about that particular release.
+See the :website:`news <news/>` announcement for each specific template release for any important notices about that particular release.

 End-of-life (EOL) releases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^